Originally Posted June 2013. Updated November 2021.

 The Comment Mentions a Competitor:

 You may be tempted to remove comments such as, “The chowder is so much better at XYC Restaurant,” but resist the urge.
 Instead, invite that commenter to stop in and try another dish.
 Not only does this show that you’re not a poor sport, it gives your fans a chance to come in and defend you.
 You’d be surprised at the amount of support your followers will provide in situations like this.
+Plus, it gives you a chance to playfully interact with other local businesses to reach more customers.
+Who knows?
+You may spark a chowder cookoff that becomes a local favorite event every year!
+See these comments as opportunities instead of setbacks.

 Remember it is better to have conversation on tools you have more control over than for an individual to start complaining on platforms you do not control, such as Yelp.